Yomguithereal/mnemonist/queue.md

 A queue is simply a list in **F**irst **I**n **F**irst **O**ut (FIFO) order.

-This just mean that inserted items will get out in their insertion order.
+This just means that inserted items will get out in their insertion order.

 For more information about the Queue, you can head [here](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).